 Hours: 2:00 PM - 8:00 PM Mon - Sat

 Get Involved!
 We’re always looking for people to join our community.
 Your time and talent will make a difference in the lives of families in need.

 Become a Volunteer Get started by applying and attending an orientation meeting.

-Upcoming Orientation Dates The next orientation dates are April 28th and June 30th at 12:30 PM at the Day Center.
-No orientation on May 26th due to the Memorial Day weekend.
+Upcoming Orientation Dates The next orientation dates are August 25th and Sept.
+29th at 12:30 PM at the Salthouse church.

 Donate to the Permanent Shelter Campaign Help support the campaign to build a permanent shelter for Eastside families.

 Donate to New Bethlehem Day Center Your gift helps cover essential supplies and services.

 Provide a Meal Sign up individually or as a group to bring dinner or snacks for 25.
 Costco & store-bought dinners welcome.
 No orientation or application required.

 Donate Supplies Sign up to provide supplies or view our Amazon Wish List.